 Garrett Euler, Los Alamos National Lab

 Bill Walter, Lawrence Livermore National Laboratory

-We anticipate beginning on Wednesday, September 18 @8AM and ending Thursday, September 19 @5PM.
+The workshop will begin on Wednesday, September 18 @8AM and end Thursday, September 19 @5PM.

 Attendance Limit: 55

 Limited travel support is available but extremely limited.
 Please apply when registering.
 We are seeking additional funding and will base support on funds available.

 The workshop will include lightning talks, posters, and a limited number of contributed talks.
 Please indicate on the registration form your interests in participating in these activities.

 We are interested in learning more about your efforts to rescue analog seismograms and seek information about your collection of imaged records and their associated metadata.
 If you wish to take part in a survey when ready, please contact Lorraine.